 Maryland Department of Planning "Smart Growth" advocates for compact, mixed-use, walkable design consistent with existing community character and located near available or planned transit options.
 This encourages efficient use of land and transportation resources and preservation and enhancement of natural systems, open spaces, recreational areas, and historical, cultural, and archeological resources.
 As a result of Washington Grove's unique Camp Meeting history, the Town already provides a higher density in our developed areas than is typical in suburban developments.
 Our historic encouragement of the construction of small houses on small lots continues this legacy.
 The Town supports increased housing opportunities, including infill development subdivision, consistent with retaining the historic character-defining elements (as delineated in Section 9), and expansion of dwelling options such as Accessory Dwelling Units (ADUs).
+A number of Town ordinances will have to be revised to bring this to fruition.
 The Town also supports expansion of housing densities, types, and sizes through "Mixed-Use" residential and commercial/business development in the municipal growth areas designated in Section 2.2.1.